dhiltgen/ev-conversion/README.md

 still quite expensive as they're in very high demand.
-Based on my research, the Chevrolet Volt battery pack is quite popular as it's far less expensive (~2K), can deliver the voltage and amerage for the LDU, will take up less space, just with less overall range.
-The 1st generation is the best suppotred by my chosen BMS option (see below.)
+Based on my research, the Chevrolet Volt battery pack is quite popular as it's far less expensive (~2K), can deliver the voltage and amerage for the LDU, will take up less space, just with less overall range (16.5 kwh vs. the Tesla up to 100 kwh.)
+The 1st generation is the best supported by my chosen BMS option (see below.)

+My original plan was to see if I could squeeze the full pack in the engine compartment and tranny tunnel, but it turned out to be a little too large and I didn't want to resort to heavy modifications of the body sheet metal.
+My new plan is to split the pack into the 3 modules, and install the large module in the engine compartment/tunnel, small module where the factory gas tank was, and the medium module behind the rear axle (roughly where the factory spare tire would have been.)
+I plan to include the contactors and other high-voltage junctions inside the front battery box, along with the factory "quick" disconnect from the Volt pack.

 Misc Notes:
 * Generation 1: 2011-2015
+* Purchased 2014 pack
 * Lg chem (LiMn2O4)
 * Roughly, 65" long, 37" wide, 15" tall in orginal pack
-* Has master/slave bms setup which works with simpbms
+* Has primary+secondary bms setup which works with simpbms
-* Apparently second generation (2016-2019) has single unit which isn't compatible, but might be able to swap over to the older slaves
+* Apparently second generation (2016-2019) has single unit which isn't compatible, but might be able to swap over to the older secondaries
 * Front unit has main contactors, pre-charge resistor, high voltage pack heater (in coolant connector)
-* TODO - experiment with this inline heater to see if it's powerful enough to be a cabin heater too
+* TODO - experiment with this inline heater to see if it's powerful enough to be a cabin heater
 * 2011-2012: 16.0 kwh, 435 lbs, 288 cells, 360v, nom, 96S 3P, 390v @ 87%SOC (~full) -- cell: 3.7v nom, 4.15 max, 3.0 min
-* 2013-2014: 16.5
+* 2013-2014: 16.5 kwh
 * 2015: 17.1
 * 2016(2nd gen): 18.4 kwh, 192 cells
 * 2013 battery test by gov says: